-In Nairobi, Kenya – where lessons on bad leadership are ongoing – writer Larry Madowo writes this article to ask if the citizenry can truly ask more from their leadership than they are willing to give themselves.
+In Nairobi, Kenya – where democracy flourished under a Herculean effort to form a fair constitution – now they’re reeling from hard lessons on bad leadership and people with poor attitudes.
+Writer Larry Madowo writes this article to ask if the citizenry can truly ask more from their leadership than they are willing to give themselves.
 I was struck by the deeper intent of his question.
 Madowo is taking aim at serial cases of corruption in government and pointing the finger of blame squarely back at the governed.

 If we were not lying, thieving, morally inept people in our own private lives, we would have the moral authority to criticise our leadership.

 A stinging rebuke of what he sees as a society that has collapsed its sense of fairness, which in a democracy could be fatal.
 He goes on by citing examples of corruption – small and large – egged on by citizens who fight tooth and nail for their turn to take as they please.
 His frustration bubbles over as he wonders if his fellow citizens – who have only a limited understanding of basic issues – can be trusted to select capable leaders.
 If citizens are themselves corrupt, what else will they do than to create a corrupt government?

 Subir Chowdhury, who has spent many years as a quality management consultant for many of the world’s largest manufacturers, puts another spin on Madowo’s thesis.
 In a post titled Who’s Political Crisis is This Anyhow?
 Chowdhury identifies citizen’s willingness to take an active participation in government.
 He decries “political theater” as an impediment that prevents leadership from advancing away from ideology and toward real and sustainable change.